quiet is the loudest word ever shouted

-this isn’t a review. if you want to READ one, jon ronson fairly critiques this book in his 2012 article. reading is relatively new to me; having enjoyed it massively as a child and possessing a library card (imagine matilda from the film MATILDA). i had lost the interest entirely at secondary school, possibly after being forced to read Holes. regardless, now a glasses-wearer, i read again, or at least own books. if you’re going to read any of this book, i would recommend the introduction or chapter 3. i. i. i. i. i hadn’t expected to buy anything on friday but we find ourselves in bookshops quite often and there we were.
+this isn’t supposed to be a review, but maybe it will become one. if you want to READ one, jon ronson’s 2012 guardian article does a good job of that. reading was relatively new to me when i got Quiet. having enjoyed it as a child and possessing a library card (imagine matilda from the film MATILDA); i had lost the interest entirely at secondary school, possibly after being forced to read Holes. the enjoyment had turned very much into a laborious, headachey chore. regardless, now a glasses-wearer, i read again, or at least own books. i. i. i. i. i hadn’t expected to buy anything on friday but we find ourselves in bookshops quite often and there we were.

-QUIET is definitely an adjective i am used to hearing in reference to myself and this is probably why i was drawn to this book, and also the simplicity of the cover, another important aspect.
-Susan Cain discusses introversion and extroversion through her research, aiming to show the practicalities of introversion ‘along with its cousins sensitivity, seriousness, and shyness’. mostly discussing what is introversion, introverted traits, and the Extrovert Ideal our society aspires for and which introverts must live in. not wanting to gush over it as it appears everyone else has i had a few criticisms and had stopped reading for a while however the book, despite mentioning the exodus, won me over. everyone says the book made them feel comforted in their introverted ways. i had too as i learned that my so-called “party naps” were actually me recharging from the over stimulation of socialising. and that i wasn’t the only person who had left the (hate these words) nightclub dancefloor and retrieved to the toilet for a lovely ten minutes alone. i had no idea that introversion was in anyway oppressed so much that people felt unique by it. being quiet or introverted isn’t as radical as it is made out here, but i have two howevers. however no.1: as an American, Cain focuses on America where yes, maybe it is radical to be introverted in the world’s most extroverted land. however no.2: i am being contradictory by using the notion of Quietness in my work as if it were radical.
-Quiet made me very aware that i am definitely not an extrovert, any idea that i am is laughable, some of the things paralleled or linked to extroversion i can’t relate to at all. my criticism would be that for the majority of the book i felt a rigid misunderstanding of these terms. despite stating early on that we should see them as loose terms without definition there is a play on stereotypes which i think should be moved away from. introversion and extroversion are not in opposition of each other, maybe they’re friends? they probably are. the possession of one trait is not the absence of another, in many parts of the book this feels forgotten. ‘shyness is inherently painful; introversion is not’ (pg.
-12). this quote maybe doesn’t work on the end but it certainly spoke to me in my early understanding of the book.
+QUIET is definitely an adjective i am used to hearing in reference to myself and this is probably why i was drawn to this book, and also the orange on the cover, another important aspect.
+Susan Cain discusses introversion and extroversion through her research, aiming to show the practicalities of introversion ‘along with its cousins sensitivity, seriousness, and shyness’. mostly discussing what is introversion, introverted traits, and the Extrovert Ideal our society aspires for and which introverts must live in. it appears everyone has gushed over this book and i can see why, and despite mentioning the Exodus, Quiet won me over too. general feedback seems to suggest that Quiet comforted people in their introverted ways. i learned that my so-called “party naps” were actually me recharging from the over stimulation of socialising. and that i wasn’t the only person who had left the (i hate these words) nightclub dancefloor 🙂 and retrieved to the toilet for a lovely ten minutes alone. is being quiet or introverted radical? i was unaware that introversion was in anyway oppressed so much that people felt unique by it, shocked to find out they weren’t alone in this.
+Quiet made me very aware that i am definitely not an extrovert, any idea that i am is laughable, some of the things paralleled or linked to extroversion i can’t relate to at all. generally there is a misunderstanding of these terms though, and despite trying not to i think Cain perpetuates this too. in the introduction she states we should see them as loose terms without definition but continues to contradict this by paralleling introverts to nerds. introversion and extroversion are not in opposition of each other, maybe they’re friends? they probably are? the possession of one trait is not the absence of another, maybe this was forgotten. maybe this won’t work here but it stood out for me whilst reading the introduction: ‘shyness is inherently painful; introversion is not’ (pg.
+12)

-PART ONE: The Extroverted Ideal; emphasis is placed on leadership and the workplace which is fundamentally important due to the NEED to be extroverted at school or at work. i feel that daily. coming from college i had felt quite confident however, a few months later, starting uni, i suddenly found myself “in my shell” and i was quite comfortable so i remained there for a while. as an art student you’re supposed to get involved but i can hardly make a conversation last long enough (generally) to ever get to collaboration (wink). in regards to extroverted leaders, Cain suggests ‘they may want to learn to sit down so that others might stand up‘ (pg.
-58) which is extremely encouraging.
-THE BOOK THAT CREATED A QUIET REVOLUTION is written on the back and is also a twitter account which you can get to by clicking on this sentence. although she praises both introverted and extroverted leadership styles she importantly never suggests one is more correct than the other. both have their advantages yet introverted leaders are more likely to see and work with this than extroverted ones. an early problem i had with the book was that introversion was depicted as something which must be overcome, showing how wozinak and parks achieve success with the help of extroverts like steve jobs and martin luther king. i hope more people read this book and that the structures of schools and workplaces change so people don’t feel the need to in order to be successful. as someone who at least attempts to be different at work i can say it is extremely tiring to be someone else for 6 hours.
+PART ONE: The Extroverted Ideal; the first emphasis of the book is placed on leadership and the workplace which is fundamentally important due to the NEED to be extroverted at school or at work. coming from college i had felt quite confident however, a few months later, starting uni, i suddenly found myself “in my shell” and i was quite comfortable so i remained there for a while. although she praises both introverted and extroverted leadership styles she importantly never suggests one is more correct than the other. both have their advantages yet introverted leaders are more likely to see and work with this than extroverted ones. this may be a real life problem i am currently struggling with, my manager keeps calling me sensitive. an early problem i had with the book was that introversioor parks achieve success with the help of extroverts like steve jobs and martin luther king. or how business men put their awkwardness aside for their working day and act extroverted. to an extent i do this too but i don’t want to, i am aware i am unsuited to my job and have sort of stopped trying. oops. i hope more people read this book and that the structures of schools and workplaces change so people are allowed to work in their own ways, so people’s strong points are valued and drawn on and so people don’t feel the need to be someone else for a large portion of their days.

-i am an introvert or maybe an ambivert but that doesn’t matter. i am a girl but that doesn’t matter either. i don’t see the need in categorising oneself but i suppose that also doesn’t matter too. i had adopted the term ‘reserved’ which i quite liked as i think it allows room for confidence and wisdom (somehow?) though now i like ‘quietly confident’ which one of my tutors called me in september. i feel pretty self-assured with my own identity but i already was.
-Quiet was compelling, it is important and interesting, ranging enough people and topics to please anyone or at least anyone i know now.
+i am an introvert but that doesn’t matter. i am a girl but that doesn’t matter either. i don’t see the need in categorising oneself but i suppose that also doesn’t matter too. i feel pretty self-assured with my own identity but i already was.
+Quiet was compelling, it is important and interesting, ranging enough people and topics to please anyone and therefore i would recommend it.

 chapter two: harvard business school, the ideals of leadership, touch on religion (and some exodus nonsense)

-chapter three: the workplace? groupthinks pros and mostly cons, open plan offices, etc
+chapter three: the workplace? pros and mostly cons of the group thinks , open plan offices, etc

 chapter four: nature or nurture? how the argument is swayed by politics and various studies – high / low reactive children